zgulde/cods/docs/usage.md

     myserver adduser -u sally -f ~/sallys_ssh_key.pub
     ```

-1. Choose (or have your teamate choose) a password for the new user
+1. Take note of the randomly generated password

 1. (Optionally) log into your mysql server and create a database administrator
    account for the new user.